-Receiving that phone call from law enforcement that your child is in juvenile detention in Tacoma is a scary time.
-They tell you your child has been charged with a crime, and that he or she will have to go to court (Pierce County Juvenile Court).
+Receiving that phone call from law enforcement that your child is in juvenile detention in Tukwila is a scary time.
+They tell you your child has been charged with a crime, and that he or she will have to go to court (King County Juvenile Court).
 Children make mistakes, but a youthful indiscretion should not haunt your child for the rest of his or her life.
 With the right criminal defense strategy in juvenile court, your child's charges could be reduced or even dismissed.

 Juvenile charges are treated differently than adult criminal charges, but this does not mean they are not serious.
 While the juvenile justice system is more lenient and focuses on rehabilitation as compared to adult crimes, these charges can still come back to haunt a child in his or her later years.
 This is especially true when your child begins to apply to colleges or look for work.

 - theft crimes (shoplifting, theft, burglary, and vandalism)